thingsboard/thingsboard.github.io/docs/iot-gateway/opc-ua.md

 ### Extension configuration: opc-config.json

-Extension configuration is a JSON file that contain information about how to connect and monitor list of OPC-UA servers.
+Extension configuration is a JSON file that contains information about how to connect and monitor a list of OPC-UA servers.
 The root JSON element should contain "servers" array.
 Each server in the array is configured using following properties:

 #### Basic connection properties